 The strategic objectives of this national training programme are to develop a strong and active network of new researchers for the UK with multidisciplinary skills who will be able to develop, undertake and, potentially, lead AMR research which crosses the traditional boundaries between research disciplines and sectors.

-The Programme funds 18 fully-funded PhD studentships and a second cohort is being recruited currently for 2019-20.
+The Programme funds two cohorts (2018-19 and 2019-20) of fully-funded PhD studentships.
 The Programme also funds training and cohort-building activities for a wider cohort of 150 PhD students studying AMR across the UK.
 The first residential training course for 51 PhD students was held in August 2018 at the University of Bristol.
-The second is due to take place on 12-16 August 2019 and includes a 2-day annual conference.
+The second took place on 12-16 August 2019 and included a 2-day annual conference.

 Our fully-funded PhD students are located at 14 universities and research institutes across the UK and are embedded within 15 large AMR research consortia funded by the UKRI cross-council AMR initiative.

-The Programme was officially launched on September 5th 2018 at the Science Museum's Superbugs gallery by Professor Dame Sally Davies, Chief Medical Officer.
+The Programme was officially launched on September 5th 2018 at the Science Museum's Superbugs gallery by Professor Dame Sally Davies, former Chief Medical Officer, England.
 Read about it here: PhD Programme Launch